linuxha/node-red-contrib-mytimeout/README.md

 # Credits
 - Pete Scargill (the original timeout node and Big Timer)
 - Colin Law (for pointing out and correcting my terminology in this Readme)
+- Alan Reader (for his pause/unpause and Tix code)

 # Todo
 - Force accepted values to integer